lerthy/ECSProject/DEPLOYMENT_CHECKLIST.md

 - Validate with AWS CLI before running `terraform apply`.

 ---

+**Note:** HTTPS is provided by CloudFront using the default AWS certificate.
+No ACM certificate is required for this deployment.
+ALB is HTTP-only by default.

 Anyone can use this checklist to fill in every missing piece and deploy the project successfully from scratch.